keijokapp/lab-manager/README.md

 ## Authentication and authorization

 Lab manager does not have concept of *users* and therefore does not provide authentication.
 However, if bearer tokens are configured, application uses these in authorization process as described in [RFC6750](https://tools.ietf.org/html/rfc6750).
 Instance endpoints accessed by instance tokens are not explicitly authorized.
-I-Tee compatibility layer uses its own request format to provide authorization token.

-## I-Tee compatibility

-Lab manager provides few endpoints which emulate some behaviour of I-Tee API.
-This layer currently needs actual I-Tee instance to manage users and keep track of lab ID-s.

-Take a look at [lib/routes/i-tee-compat.js](lib/routes/i-tee-compat.js) for details.

 ## Data structures